What is nanotechnology? - Why is nanotechnology Important? - How is nanotechnology used today?

 New combinations of mechanical, electrical, magnetic, optical, chemical and surface properties can be engineered at the nanoscale.
 We always knew that as particles get finer, there is more active surface area, solubility improves, rheology changes etc. But there are surprises when we cross from the micro to the nano scale.

-Normally very predictable crystalline materials show surprising new properties at the nanoscale; gold becomes red in solution, and it can be a catalyst or a bio marker, while titanium dioxide, normally a very stable pigment, can also be used as an oxidative catalyst.
-Very thin sheets of silicon become flexible.
-Graphene has very different properties than graphite- it has very high tensile strength, conductivity and optical transparency.
+Normally very predictable crystalline materials show surprising new properties at the nanoscale; quantum dots change color with size while titanium dioxide, normally a very stable pigment, can also be used as an oxidative catalyst.
+Iron phosphate which is pretty inert in conventional sizes becomes far more reactive at the nanoscale - so it works in batteries.
+Very thin sheets of silicon become flexible rather than brittle and rigid.
+Graphene has very different properties than graphite - it has very high tensile strength, conductivity and optical transparency.
 The list goes on, and the accumulating refinement of analytical tools and modeling enables exploration and control at the nanoscale.